sbudh/Sailpoint/README.md

     return inactive;
   }

-3.Write a rule to find all active users in SailPoint and print the user as Lastname.firstname in the console.
+### Write a rule to find all active users in SailPoint and print the user as Lastname.firstname in the console.
   List list = new ArrayList();
   List user = context.getObjects(Identity.class);
   for(Identity active:user){